OUR STARTING LINE-UP

 How does a buyer get Pre-Qualified?

-Perhaps the first step a potential buyer should take is meeting with a loan officer to determine your home budget.
-The loan officer can issue the buyer a letter stating they are qualified to meet the mortgage requirements for loan approval.
+Meeting with a loan officer is a critical first step in your home buying journey.
+Your loan officer will work with you to determine your home budget.
+He/she will then issue a letter stating that as a buyer you are qualified to meet the mortgage requirements for loan approval.
 This approval is called a “Pre-Qual” letter and is often required when submitting an Offer to Purchase.
-It is beneficial to have this letter available so it does not delay the presentation of an offer.
+As a potential buyer, you’ll appreciate the benefits of having such a letter, as it can prevent any delay in the presentation of an offer.